vasquezme/vasquezme/README.md

   - ETL pipelines from a variety of sources in to SaaS BI platform
   - Database management for sales, transactions and customer records
-  - Tools used include: Alteryx, SQL, Power BI, Trail Blazer, Kalibrate Location Intelligence
+  - Tools used include: Alteryx, SQL, Power BI, TrailBlazer, Kalibrate Location Intelligence

 Database Diagram for Winnie's Hotel and Theo's Resto